How Facebook Protects Its Members

 Facebook’s part in keeping everyone safe requires a lot of manpower and technology power.
 The manpower involves responding to the reports that you and the rest of Facebook submit, as well as proactively going into Facebook and getting rid of content that violates the Statement of Rights and Responsibilities.

-Other proprietary systems are in place that are alerted if a person is interacting with the timelines of minors in ways they shouldn’t, as well as systems that get alerted when someone targets an ad to minors.
-Again, with reference to the personal responsibility part, as a teenager (or as the parent of a teenager), you are responsible for understanding privacy and safe behavior on Facebook.
-Facebook tries to prevent whatever it can, but at the end of the day, you have to be a partner in that prevention.
+Other proprietary systems are in place that are alerted if a person is interacting with the Timelines of minors in ways they shouldn’t, as well as systems that get alerted when someone targets an ad to minors.
+Facebook tries to prevent whatever it can, but this is where some common sense on the part of teens (and their parents) can go a long way toward preventing bad situations.

-Preventing phishing: Just like spam and virus prevention, Facebook has a series of proprietary systems in place to try to break this cycle.
-If you do have the misfortune to get phished, you may run into one of the systems that Facebook uses to help people take back their timelines and protect themselves from phishing in the future.
+Just like spam and virus prevention, Facebook has a series of proprietary systems in place to try to break this cycle.
+If you do have the misfortune to get phished (and it can happen to the best of us), you may run into one of the systems that Facebook uses to help people take back their Timelines and protect themselves from phishing in the future.